Ezekiel 35 – Jehovah Shammah; the LORD is There

 iii.
 At the time of their calamity: “To afflict the afflicted is cruel.
 This is scarcely of man, bad as he is.
 He must be possessed by the malignant spirit of the devil, when he wounds the wounded, insults over the miseries of the afflicted, and seeks opportunities to add affliction to those who are already under the rod of God.”
 (Clarke)

 c.
 I will prepare for you blood: Since Edom was responsible for the shedding the blood of Israel, God promised, “Therefore blood shall pursue you.”
 The punishment would fit their crime.
 Of the mountains of Edom, God said He would fill its mountains with the slain.

 i.
-“The four occurrences of blood (Hebrew, dam) in verse 6 constitute a play on the name of Edom (red).”
+“The four occurrences of blood (Hebrew, dam) in Ezekiel 35:6 constitute a play on the name of Edom (red).”
 (Feinberg)

 ii.
 “These were murderous actions.
 Where the blood of Abel had cried out to Yahweh to avenge Cain’s murder (Genesis 4:10), here the blood of Edom’s victims takes on a life of its own, like a near kinsman relentlessly pursuing the criminal and demanding full retribution.”
 (Block)

 iii.
 On your hills and in your valleys and in all your ravines: “The height of indignity in the Orient was not to be properly buried.
 The slain of Edom would be found in the mountains, hills, valleys and watercourses, all without benefit of burial.”
 (Feinberg)

 d.
 Your cities shall be uninhabited: The judgment would be so severe that many Edomite cities would become empty and perpetually desolate.